Non-separable matrix builders for signal processing, quantum information and MIMO applications: Introduction

-Full diversity sets of constellations of unitary matrices of many forms and of good quality are designed from the constructions, see section \ref{spacetime} for definitions and background.
+Full diversity sets of constellations of unitary matrices of many forms and of good quality are designed from the constructions, see section \ref{spacetime}.
 These are required for MIMO (multiple input, multiple output) systems.
 The ones designed here have excellent {\em quality} (a defined concept) and infinite series of such constellations may be designed.

 Non-separable multidimensional systems are designed and these can capture geometric structure rather than those constructed from one dimensional schemes using separable constructs.
-Infinite series of such required matrices can be built and the design processes may be selected.
-Applications to cryptography follow but these are not dealt with here.